lcase28/pscfFieldGen/README.md

 Three fields are required:

- * <parameter_file> : This keyword would be followed by a single file name referencing the parameter file.
+ * 'parameter_file' : This keyword would be followed by a single file name referencing the parameter file.
 The 'file name' in this case can be any path that would allow the file to be found from the current directory.
- * <N_particles> : This keyword is followed by an integer giving the number of particles whose positions will be specified in this input file.
+ * 'N_particles' : This keyword is followed by an integer giving the number of particles whose positions will be specified in this input file.
- * <particle_positions> : This keyword would be followed by a list of fractional coordinates for each particle.
+ * 'particle_positions' : This keyword would be followed by a list of fractional coordinates for each particle.
 For a 2-Dimensional system, this means 2(<N_particles>) coordinates are expected.
 For a 3-Dimensional system, 3(<N_particles>) coordinates are expected.
 Both <parameter_file> and <N_particles> must be specified before <particle_positions>.